NicHaley/unleash/website/docs/welcome.md

 ---

-Welcome to Unleash's documentation, your one-stop shop for everything Unleash.
+Welcome to Unleash's documentation, your one-stop shop for everythng Unleash.
 Whether you're just getting started or have been using Unleash for years, you should be able to find answers to all your questions here.

 - [Quick Start](/quickstart): Get up and running with Unleash in just a few steps.
 - [Unleash Academy](/unleash-academy/introduction): Video Tutorials to onboard you to Unleash’s full suite of capabilities.